England and Scotland 2 Week Itinerary can come in handy if you are planning to visit the United Kingdom for the very first time.

 England and Scotland 2 Week Itinerary: What, Where & How?

 England is one of the most sophisticated and fanciest places in the world.
-When it comes to riches and glamour, capital city London takes the lead.
+When it comes to riches and glamour, the capital city London takes the lead.
 Whereas, beauty and aesthetics wise, the countryside, as well as the southern and eastern coasts of England, wins all hearts.

 Talking about diversity, England’s architecture with the gothic heritage monuments and the Victorian houses is as diverse as its culture which is high-class at one end and liberally funky at another end.